 - Bad posture

-What Can You Do About CGD or CGH?
+What Can I Do About CGD or CGH?

-The most important question to ask yourself is: what can you do about it?
+You may be wondering what you could possibly do about CGD or CGH.
 Luckily, there are a number of ways to approach this problem.
 As with many pain disorders, solutions in regards to cervicogenic dizziness and cervicogenic headache may start with lifestyle changes.
 In particular, your posture and your activity level will affect your symptoms.

-If you’re suffering from moderate to high levels of dizziness or headaches, then it might make sense to explore treatment options that will produce more immediate results.
+If you are suffering from moderate to high levels of dizziness or headaches, then it might make sense to explore treatment options that will produce more immediate results.

-Physical therapy has been proven to be very effective in long-term treatment of both cervicogenic headache and cervicogenic dizziness.
-However, physical therapy will not produce overnight results, but will allow patients to reduce their symptoms over a period of time.
+Physical therapy has been proven to be very effective in the long-term treatment of both cervicogenic headache and cervicogenic dizziness.
+Physical therapy will not produce overnight results but will allow patients to reduce their symptoms over time.
 Massage therapy may be used in combination to reduce symptoms.

-If you’re at the point where your neck problems are causing headaches, it is likely that you won’t get away with just lifestyle changes.
-However, chances are that the headaches and dizziness you’re experiencing are closely linked to your day-to-day habits.
+If you’re at the point where your neck problems are causing headaches, it is likely that you require significant lifestyle changes.
+Chances are that the headaches and dizziness you are experiencing are closely linked to your day-to-day habits.

 One of the most important things that you should monitor in your daily activities is your posture.